 A contemplation of the night sky is at the centre of the STARGAZE: contemplating the Majestic exhibition.
 Through these sculptural pieces, the artist celebrates the wonders of the universe as seen by the human eye.
 Matt Marga was inspired by the beautiful yet largely undiscovered phenomenon that is the Milky Way Galaxy.
 Concerned about the decline of our dark sky due to light pollution, he has re-imagined a night sky that is completely black, unspoiled by city lights.

-The 80 x 125 cm crystal and bronze glass pieces give a condensed snapshot of the infinity suspended within the piece; intimate yet cosmic, merging science with beauty and mystery.
-The pieces are individually created by hand: glass is melted and shaped and crystals are sprinkled over the molten surface.
+Crystal and glass are suspended within the pieces of work, creating a condensed view into infinity; intimate yet cosmic, merging science with beauty and mystery.
+Each piece is individually crafted by hand: glass is melted and shaped, with crystals laid onto the molten surface.
 Once dry, the crystals appear embedded into the glass, suspended inside, drawing parallels with the stars suspended in the night sky.

 As a child growing up in the Italian alps, Matt Marga went out hunting for crystals.
 Drawn by the idea of finding something precious that no-one else had ever seen, he would struggle down from the mountainside with a knapsack filled with stones.
 Once home he would carefully hammer them apart, eager for a glint in the dark rock, his personal discovery of the beauty hidden away by nature.